-The availability of otolith marks in addition to other hatchery marks (i.e., otoliths, adipose clips, and CWTs) for the 2012 through 2016 return years provide the ability to estimate size at maturity for both hatchery and natural origin fish within the Hanford Reach escapement.
-Sub-sample sizes were determined as described in Section 7.
+The availability of otolith marks in addition to other hatchery marks (i.e., otoliths, adipose clips, and CWTs) for the 2012 through 2017 return years provide the ability to estimate size at maturity for both hatchery and natural origin fish within the Hanford Reach escapement.

-The size at maturity data is essentially complete for brood years 2007 through 2011.
+The size at maturity data is essentially complete for brood years 2007 through 2012.
 It appears that age-2 and 3 hatchery origin fish tend to be larger than natural origin fish.
-Likewise, age-4 and 5 natural origin fish tend to be larger than their hatchery origin counterparts (Table 42).
+Likewise, age-4 and 5 natural origin fish tend to be larger than their hatchery origin counterparts (Table 40).
 This pattern is also seen in Table 41 with the exception that age-3 fish are similar size in the PRH and stream sample.